-Upon his return to the Philippines, he very quickly became recognized as one of the most in-demand and versatile musicians in Manila’s music scene, earning himself the Aliw Award for Best Musical Director in 2001, 2002, 2004, and 2008, and was inducted into the Aliw Hall of Fame in 2010.
-Gerard has led Manila’s professional stagings of the musicals Carousel, Baby, They’re Playing Our Song, Dreamgirls, West Side Story, Sweeney Todd, and Little Women, the last two earning him consecutive Philstage (Gawad Buhay) awards for Best Musical Direction in 2010 and 2011.
-He served as music director of FILharmoniKA (Manila) for six years, and has conducted every major orchestra in the Philippines, as well as the Bangkok Symphony Orchestra, the Mostly Philharmonic Orchestra (Seoul, Korea), and is a frequent guest conductor of the Hong Kong Philharmonic Orchestra.
+Upon his return to the Philippines, he very quickly became recognized as one of the most in-demand and versatile musicians in Manila’s music scene, earning himself the Aliw Award (the top live performance award) for Best Musical Director in 2001, 2002, 2004, and 2008, and was inducted into the Aliw Hall of Fame in 2010.
+Gerard has conducted Manila’s professional stagings of the musicals Carousel, Baby, They’re Playing Our Song, Dreamgirls, West Side Story, Sweeney Todd, and Little Women, the last two earning him consecutive Philstage (Gawad Buhay) awards for Best Musical Direction in 2010 and 2011.
+He served as music director of FILharmoniKA (Manila) for six years, and has conducted every major orchestra in the Philippines, as well as the Bangkok Symphony Orchestra, the Mostly Philharmonic Orchestra (Seoul, Korea), and the Hong Kong Philharmonic Orchestra.
 In June 2012 Gerard arranged a special musical number performed by Coco Lee and the HK Phil for the gala performance celebrating the 15th anniversary of Hong Kong’s return to China.